123 17.5 Human Interference with Shorelines — Physical Geology – 2nd Edition

 Figure 17.5.3 Photograph of the impact of breakwaters on beach development at Sunset Beach, Vancouver.

-Figure 17.5.4 A groyne at Crescent Beach, Surrey, B.C.
+Figure 17.5.4 A groin at Crescent Beach, Surrey, B.C.

 Most of the sediment that forms beaches along our coasts comes from rivers, so if we want to take care of beaches, we have to take care of rivers.
 When a river is dammed, its sediment load is deposited in the resulting reservoir, and for the century or two while the reservoir is filling up, that sediment cannot get to the sea.
-During that time, beaches (including spits, baymouth bars, and tombolos) within tens of kilometres of the river’s mouth (or more in some cases) are at risk of erosion.
+During that time, beaches (including spits, baymouth bars, and tombolos) within tens of kilometers of the river’s mouth (or more in some cases) are at risk of erosion.

 This diagram shows the same area illustrated in Figure 17.5.4 at Crescent Beach in Surrey, B.C.
-Based on information that you can find on the Internet about the function of groynes, determine which way the prevailing longshore current is moving at this location.
+Based on information that you can find on the Internet about the function of groins, determine which way the prevailing longshore current is moving at this location.

 See Appendix 3 for Exercise 17.5 answers.